← Back to Insights

 The energy companies navigating this well tend to share three things in common.

 You can't simply hire your way out of this.
 The talent pool is small, the competition is fierce, and the clock is running.
+The companies that understand this earliest are the ones building the pipeline — not just competing for what already exists.

 The question worth sitting with

 The European Commission's Joint Research Centre found that participation in workplace training in the energy sector was just 14% in 2022, against a target of 60%.
 That gap tells you something important: most companies are aware of the problem but haven't yet treated it with the urgency it deserves.
-The organizations that come out of this decade strongest won't necessarily be the ones with the best technology.
-They'll be the ones that figured out the people side of the transition first.

 Key Takeaways